 Most recently, Sophie won individual gold and retained team gold at the Longines FEI European Championships Gothenburg 2017.
 She also won the Prix St Georges Freestyle, as well as intermediate Freestyle at the 2017 British Winter Indoor Championships in Hartpury on Fatal Attraction and Valerius.

-Dodson & Horrell was well represented this year at the World Equestrian Games in Tryon and Sophie rode beautiful tests to win two individual Gold medals and Team Silver with C Fatal Attraction.
-More recently, she has been busy settling three new horses into her yard and is looking forward to planning their competition schedule in 2019.
-Next year will be a busy one for Sophie as she prepares a three horse campaign for the Europeans in Rotterdam.
+Dodson & Horrell was well represented in 2018 at the World Equestrian Games in Tryon and Sophie rode beautiful tests to win two individual Gold medals and Team Silver with C Fatal Attraction.